-If you are about to be started on any new medicine tell your doctor and pharmacist that you are taking Brufen.
+If you are about to be started on any new medicine, remind your doctor and pharmacist that you are taking BRUFEN.

-Tell all of the doctors, dentists, and pharmacists that are treating you that you are taking Brufen.
+Tell any other doctors, dentists and pharmacists that are treating you that you are taking this medicine.

-If you are going to have surgery, make sure the surgeon and anaesthetist know you are taking Brufen.
+If you are going to have surgery, tell the surgeon or anaesthetist that you are taking this medicine.
 NSAID medicines can slow down blood clotting.

-If you get an infection while using Brufen, tell your doctor.
-Brufen may hide some of the signs of an infection and may make you think mistakenly, that you are better or that it is not serious.
+If you get an infection while taking this medicine, tell your doctor.
+BRUFEN may hide some of the signs of an infection and may make you think mistakenly, that you are better or that it is not serious.
 Signs of an infection may include fever, pain, swelling and redness.

 Tell your doctor if, for any reason, you have not taken your medicine exactly as prescribed.
 Otherwise your doctor may think that it was not effective and change your treatment unnecessarily.